 Tree ownership in Massachusetts is relatively straightforward; if the tree is on your property, it’s yours.
 However, that doesn’t mean you’re responsible for removal or any damage that occurs if a tree falls on your neighbor’s property.

-So simply put, if a neighbor’s otherwise healthy tree falls on your property through an “act of God,” you and your insurance company are responsible for removing the tree and any resulting damage to your property.
+So, simply put, if a neighbor’s otherwise healthy tree falls on your property through an unavoidable natural event, you and your insurance company are responsible for removing the tree and any resulting damage to your property.
 We’ve seen our fair share of damaging weather in recent years, including massive storms in 2023 that caused many trees to fall in Framingham and surrounding areas.

 However, if the tree was determined to be dead, sick, decaying, or diseased, the tree’s owner could be liable.
 In these situations, it would still be up to the insurance companies to find fault and assign financial responsibility.